- Search The Registry

-Jasper Brown Jeffries was born in Winston-Salem, North Carolina, the eldest child of Brown and Edna Jeffries, Jasper had three younger brothers, Carl, Hubert, and Robert.
-Jeffries earned his B.S. degree in 1933 from West Virginia State College located in Institute, West Virginia.
+Jasper Brown Jeffries was born in Winston-Salem, North Carolina, the eldest child of Brown and Edna Jeffries; Jasper had three younger brothers, Carl, Hubert, and Robert.
+Jeffries earned his B.S. degree in 1933 from West Virginia State College in Institute, West Virginia.

-While attending West Virginia State College, Jeffries enrolled in classes taught by Dr. Angie Turner King who represented the small numbers of Black women earning graduate degrees in the STEM fields during this time period.
+While attending West Virginia State College, Jeffries enrolled in classes taught by Dr. Angie Turner King, who represented the small numbers of Black women earning graduate degrees in the STEM fields during this time.
 In 1937, Jeffries married Marguerite Diffay, a native of Birmingham, Alabama.
 Diffay earned a degree from Fisk University and a Master of Social Work (M.S.W.) from the University of Chicago.
 The Jeffries had three daughters, Edna, Hazel, Marguerite, and a son, Jasper Brown III.

 Jeffries also served as a Professor and Chair in the Department of Physics at North Carolina Agricultural & Technical University.
-For almost a decade, Jeffries worked as a Senior Engineer for the Control Instrument Company located in New York.
+For almost a decade, Jeffries worked as a Senior Engineer for the Control Instrument Company in New York.
 From 1963 to 1971, Jeffries worked as an Assistant Professor of Mathematics at Westchester Community College in Valhalla, N.Y.
-In 1971, Jeffries was promoted to Professor and became Chair of the department.
-Jasper Brown Jeffries died on July 16, 1994 in White Plains, New York.
+In 1971, Jeffries was promoted to Professor and became the department Chair.
+Jasper Brown Jeffries died on July 16, 1994, in White Plains, New York.
 He was 82.